mgarriga/lambda-topochecker/results.md

 ## lambda
-cost (approx): number of calls * avg seconds per call * $ per 1000 miliseconds with 1536 memory in lambda
+cost (approx): number of calls * avg seconds per call * $ per 1000 miliseconds with 1536 memory in lambda (max memory used in the range of 300 -- 400 so the config could be adjusted... but this would affect the number of vCPUs)

 ### Experiment v1